OUR SCIENCE

 Gene expression is the process by which a set of instructions in DNA are converted into proteins.
 Proteins are the “workers” in the biochemistry of life and are responsible for almost all body functions.
 They build and repair tissues; are critical to the development of the brain, heart, lung, liver, bones, muscles, cartilage, blood, and skin; and make up many body chemicals including enzymes and hormones.
 The genetic code for making proteins contained in the DNA directs the synthesis of a version of RNA called messenger RNA, or mRNA, which transports these instructions out of the nucleus of the cell (where DNA resides) into the cytoplasm of the cell where it is used by ribosomes to make new proteins.

 Sometimes, errors in the DNA, known as “mutations,” result in faulty mRNA that produce proteins that cause diseases.
-In these instances, our RNAi therapeutic approach leverages small interfering RNAs (siRNAs) to target and degrade these specific mRNA.
+In these instances, our RNAi therapeutic approach leverages small interfering RNA (siRNA) to target and degrade these specific mRNA.
 In other instances, our approach delivers therapeutic benefit by using siRNA to target and improve the levels of other, non–disease-causing proteins that are implicated in the disease pathway (ie, those that are not caused by a single genetic mutation).
 This second approach allows for the RNAi therapeutics to be used in a broader base of human diseases, such as hypercholesterolemia and hypertension.

 sirna-molecule

-Our ability to synthesize siRNAs, combined with our R&D product engine that features technology that makes our RNAi therapeutics highly reproducible and modular, opens up possibilities to address a wide variety of diseases, both rare and more common.
+Our ability to synthesize siRNA, combined with our R&D product engine that features technology that makes our RNAi therapeutics highly reproducible and modular, opens up possibilities to address a wide variety of diseases, both rare and more common.

 How RNA Interference (RNAi) Works – Video